 School board member pleads not guilty after profanity-laced tirade aimed at teens caught on video

-BATON ROUGE - An East Baton Rouge School Board member has pleaded not guilty to charges stemming an incident last year in which she was videoed berating and assaulting a group of high school students throwing a house party.
+BATON ROUGE - An East Baton Rouge School Board member has pleaded not guilty to charges stemming from an incident last year in which she was recorded berating a group of high school students throwing a house party.

-According to the Advocate, Connie Bernard's attorney entered the plea on her behalf this week.
+According to the court documents, Connie Bernard's attorney entered the plea on her behalf this week.
 The allegations include intruding inside her neighbor's home and simple assault.

 The charges are tied to a video in which Bernard was seen getting into an argument with a group of teens at a house in the Oak Hills neighborhood.
 Bernard recorded herself entering the home uninvited and yelling at the group of high schoolers.
 When one of the teens grabbed her phone, she began shouting profanity and seemingly grabbed one of them by the throat.